 Director, Tom Porter Program on Religion and Conflict Transformation, Lecturer in Conflict Transformation

-As Director of the Tom Porter Religion and Conflict Transformation Program Judith oversees research initiatives, a practice clinic, special events and facilitates student leadership and interfaith partnerships.
-She teaches courses in Conflict Transformation Leadership, Transitional Justice, and Reconciliation for both graduate and DMin students.
-She also has developed a course for the theology/social work dual degree program, “Transforming Conflict within Family, Organization and Community systems.”
+As Director of the Tom Porter Religion and Conflict Transformation Program until summer 2022, Judith oversaw research initiatives, a practice clinic, special events and facilitates student leadership and interfaith partnerships.
+She taught courses in Conflict Transformation Leadership, Transitional Justice, and Reconciliation for both graduate and DMin students.
+She also developed a course for the theology/social work dual degree program, “Transforming Conflict within Family, Organization and Community systems.”

 Before coming to academia, Judith served for thirty years as a social worker and program administrator in Minnesota.
 Her last eight years there was as the Executive Director of a Family Services Collaborative where she facilitated a partnership between city, county and tribal government to decentralize and build an integrated family support system in a city of 90,000.
 Due to her leadership in community collaboration, Judith was awarded a Bush Fellowship enabling her to complete a Master’s in Public Administration at the Kennedy School of Government, Harvard University, where she studied leadership, mediation and negotiation.
 Following she was selected for an internship with the United Nations Development Program/Global Compact in New York, and then served on a UN mission to Kazakhstan to mediate failed UNDP/Community partnerships working toward anti-poverty Millennium Goals.

 Judith’s dissertation for her DMin degree, “Sacred Leadership: Facilitating Reconciliation” examined the leadership skills needed to facilitate reconciliation in conflict-ridden organizations and communities.
 Based on her research, she was awarded a grant to develop and teach a course for religious leaders at the Episcopal Divinity School.